 {\bf II.
 THE QUADRATIC ACTION} 9truept

-One very appealing property of inflation is that some tiny amount of spatial dependence is inevitable.
-These tiny, primordial variations in the space-time, which must be present in inflation, provide the initial inhomogeneities that are needed to explain the beginnings of the structures that are observed today.
-Their origin in the theory lies in the quantum behavior of both the field and the space-time.
+One very appealing property of inflation is that a tiny amount of spatial dependence is inevitable.
+These tiny, primordial variations in the space-time, which are naturally present in inflation, provide the initial inhomogeneities needed to explain the beginnings of the structures that are observed today.
+Their origin in the theory lies in the quantum behaviour of both the field and the space-time.
 Therefore, in addition to the classical quantities $\phi(t)$ and $g_{\mu\nu}$ associated with the background, consider a quantum correction to each as well,

-Since $\delta g_{\mu\nu}$ and $\delta\phi$ are quantum mechanical, they are always fluctuating, and they thereby introduce some spatial dependence into what would be an otherwise featureless background.
-The extreme expansion during inflation in turn stretches these fluctuations, which would otherwise remain of a tiny spatial extent, to vast sizes.
-This process happens so rapidly that the fluctuations are soon frozen into the space-time and remain beyond any further causal influence while the inflationary stage lasts.
-It is this basic mechanism that fills the universe with a pattern of tiny primordial perturbations according to inflation.
-This section of the notes will derive the leading, quadratic component of this pattern as a preliminary step to analyzing the leading source of the non-Gaussian component.
+Since $\delta g_{\mu\nu}$ and $\delta\phi$ are quantum mechanical, they are always fluctuating, and they introduce some spatial dependence into what would otherwise be a featureless background.
+The extreme expansion during inflation stretches these fluctuations, which would otherwise remain of a tiny spatial extent, to vast sizes.
+This process happens so rapidly that the fluctuations are soon frozen into the space-time and thereafter remain beyond any further causal influence while the inflationary stage lasts.
+This is the basic mechanism that fills the universe with a pattern of tiny primordial perturbations according to inflation.
+This section derives the leading, quadratic component of this pattern as a preliminary step before analysing the leading non-Gaussian component.

 One difficulty in describing these fluctuations is that general relativity contains a fair amount of redundancy.
-Although a coordinate system must be chosen to be able to compare a prediction with what is observed, nothing that depends in detail on this choice corresponds to a genuine physical effect.
-These notes will only be considering the scalar fluctuations, which are ultimately meant to be responsible for the density and the temperature fluctuations in the matter of the early universe.
-A scalar fluctuation is one that transforms as a scalar quantity under the unbroken {\it spatial\/} rotations and translations rather than as a scalar under a general four-dimensional coordinate transformation.
-To count the number of distinct scalar functions that are possible in a general perturbation to the classical background, $\delta g_{\mu\nu}(t,\vec x)$, first divide the fluctuation in the metric into blocks,
+Although a coordinate system must be chosen in order to compare a prediction with what is observed, nothing that depends in detail on this coordinate choice corresponds to a genuine physical effect.
+These notes will only be considering the scalar fluctuations, which are responsible for the density and the temperature fluctuations seen in the matter of the early universe.
+A scalar fluctuation is one that transforms as a scalar under the unbroken {\it spatial\/} rotational and translational symmetries of the background rather than as a scalar under a general four-dimensional coordinate transformation.
+To count the number of distinct scalar functions that are possible in a general perturbation $\delta g_{\mu\nu}(t,\vec x)$ to the classical background, first divide these fluctuations into blocks,